Knicks vs. Heat: Odds, spread, over/under - Eastern Conference Semifinals Game 5

 Knicks vs. Heat Betting Trends

-- The teams average 225.5 points per game combined, 16.5 more points than this game's total.
+- The teams combine to score 225.5 points per game, 16.5 more points than this matchup's total.

-- Combined, these teams give up 222.9 points per game, 13.9 more points than this matchup's over/under.
+- Opponents of these two teams average 222.9 combined points per game, 13.9 more points than this matchup's over/under.

-- New York has put together a 45-36-1 record against the spread this season.
+- New York has compiled a 45-36-1 ATS record so far this year.

-- Miami has covered 30 times in 82 chances against the spread this season.
+- Miami has covered 30 times in 82 matchups with a spread this year.

 Knicks Player Props